(QUIZ) Wordpress vs Squarespace: How to Choose the Best Platform for YOU

 Business Email - $60/year (The first year is free.)

 So in the first year, you would actually spend $256, and it would be just over $300/year thereafter.
-Again, that does not include certain premium fonts (although Squarespace comes with so many amazing fonts, so you may not need to purchase any), email marketing, or for-hire design services.
+Again, that does not include certain premium fonts (although Squarespace comes with so many amazing fonts, so you may not need to purchase any), email marketing, or custom design services.

 Squarespace has no hidden costs and overall, I think it’s a better dollar-for-dollar value.
 Yes, you can technically build a Wordpress site for cheaper but it’s not going to look as good or run as well under the hood.